Martin322s/jobs-ads-app/README.md

 - The password should be at least 5 characters long
 - The repeat password should be equal to the password
 - The description of skills should be a maximum of 40 characters long

+### Ad

+You should make the following validations while creating and editing ad:

+- The Headline should be a minimum of 4 characters long
+- The Location should be a minimum of 8 characters long
+- The Company name should be at least 3 characters
+- The Company description should be a maximum of 40 characters long